FAQ

 • How do animals survive the heat?
 Many animals are most active during the cooler nights (nocturnal) or during dawn and dusk (crepuscular).
 Others have adapted behaviors or physical features, such as the ability to store water or dissipate heat efficiently.

-• If you are interested in more information about the Sonoran Desert, our training guides provide a wealth of local information.
+• If you are interested in more information about the Sonoran Desert, our staff can provide a wealth of local information.